conradtav/Portfolio-and-Dashboards/README.md

 ### Zoom Export and Analysis
 - [Survey Vizualization](NoteBooks/Zoom_Poll_ChartMaker.ipynb)
-Creates vizualizations from raw output of zoom polling data.
-Enables user to load data as a csv and a export bar charts for ready for distribution.
+I use this script to create vizualizations from the raw output of zoom polling data.
+It enables a user to load data as a csv and a export bar charts for ready for distribution.

 - [Text Analysis](NoteBooks/Zoom_Transcript_Text_Mining.ipynb)
-Preforms basic text mining from raw transcript files exported from a zoom meeting.
+I use this script to preform basic text mining from raw transcript files exported from a zoom meeting.
+This script is focused on very basic data cleaning and formatting with some aggregated metrics.
+It exports the data into a structure that makes it accesiable for more complex NLP like GPT-2

 ## Dashboard Applications

 ### [Display Changing Enviromental Metrics with Shiny](Shiny Apps/ShinyDashBoard/)